-- if the chemical has existing information relevant to determining whether it has the hazard characteristic, adverse effects mediated by an endocrine mode of action, information is required to demonstrate that the chemical does not have this hazard characteristic: - This must involve a documented weight of evidence analysis based on the EU guidance for identifying endocrine disruptors4 and the guidance in OECD GD 1505, and - The analysis must conclude that the chemical does not have the hazard characteristic, adverse effects mediated by an endocrine mode of action. - Otherwise, the information required to demonstrate that a chemical does not have the hazard characteristic, adverse effects mediated by an endocrine mode of action, is confirmation that the chemical is not on the list of chemicals with high hazards for categorisation, based on its adverse effects mediated by an endocrine mode of action, and confirmation that the chemical is not an ester or salt of the specified chemicals shown in the below table, which are on the list of chemicals with high hazards for categorisation, based on adverse effects mediated by an endocrine mode of action:
+- if the chemical has existing information relevant to determining whether it has the hazard characteristic, adverse effects mediated by an endocrine mode of action, information is required to demonstrate that the chemical does not have this hazard characteristic: - This must involve a documented weight of evidence analysis based on the EU guidance for identifying endocrine disruptors2 and the guidance in OECD GD 1503, and - The analysis must conclude that the chemical does not have the hazard characteristic, adverse effects mediated by an endocrine mode of action. - Otherwise, the information required to demonstrate that a chemical does not have the hazard characteristic, adverse effects mediated by an endocrine mode of action, is confirmation that the chemical (or the chemical of which it is an ester or salt) is not on the list of chemicals with high hazards for categorisation, based on its adverse effects mediated by an endocrine mode of action.